Vote Tony Caterina for Mayor Oct. 20, 2025

 On this Bill 50 issue, featured in a detailed story on Taproot Edmonton, I actually agree with Councillor and now Mayor candidate Andrew Knack.

 Edmonton's Oct.
-20, 2025 civic election campaign will serve as a window to the soul of how a candidate will govern over the city's 3.4 billion yearly budget and current and growing long-term debt of $4.37 billion—just over $3,670 per person.
+20, 2025 civic election campaign will serve as a window to the soul of how a candidate will govern over the city's 3.4 billion yearly budget and current and growing long-term debt of around $4.5 billion—just around $3,800 per person.
 That staggering long-term debt number is just not talked about in public enough.
-Most voters don't even know.
+Most voters don't even know about this issue.

 A big spender on an election campaign, sets the stage to be a big tax and spending Mayor, just look at their record as a councillor.